 baking+Netflix combo.
 I tend to go out more Saturday night or

 You should message me if

 Offer a few tips to help matches win you over.

 Looking for an adult man who likes his job, has traveled, is not

-homophobic, has a broad sense of humor not limited to cynicism, and
+homophobic, has a broad sense of humor that started at wonder,

 Who are you looking for?